olafdlugosz/olafdlugosz/README.md

 ✨  I'm a fullstack .NET Developer currently building working .NET Core and Aurelia project for the Swedish Radio.
-Let me know you have any cool open source project I could contribute to on weekends. =) ✨
+Let me know you have any cool open source projects I could contribute to on weekends. =) ✨

 <!---
 olafdlugosz/olafdlugosz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.